drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-setup-from-fresh-debian.md

-# Walt server setup from a fresh Debian operating system
+# Walt server setup from a fresh Debian OS

 ## Overview